Divergent (novel series)

 Divergent, also known as The Divergent Series, is a series of young adult dystopian novels by American novelist Veronica Roth set in a post-apocalyptic dystopian Chicago.
 The trilogy consists of Divergent (2011), Insurgent (2012), and Allegiant (2013).
 A related book, Four (2014), presents a series of short stories told from the perspective of one of the trilogy's characters, the male love interest Tobias.
 A later short story, We Can Be Mended (2018), serves as an epilogue five years after the events of the trilogy, again from Tobias/Four's perspective.

 The trilogy is set in the future in a dystopian society that is divided into five factions.
 The trilogy's society defines its members by their social and personality affiliations, with the five different factions removing the threat of anyone exercising independent will and threatening the population's safety.
-Beatrice Prior, who later changes her name to Tris, is born into Abnegation but transfers into Dauntless; she must figure out her life as a Divergent, conceal her true nature, and live with the danger of being killed if her true nature is discovered by the Erudite and Dauntless leaders.
+Beatrice Prior, who later changes her name to Tris, is born into Abnegation but transfers into Dauntless; she must figure out her secret life as a Divergent – those whose true nature includes aspects of all five factions – in danger of being killed if her true nature is discovered by the leaders of the Erudite and Dauntless factions.